rluna15/Candy-Shop/README.md

 # Candy-Shop
 This is a small shop that adds items to a cart and will calculate the total when confirming an order.<br>
 The whole site is made using [Boostrap 5](https://getbootstrap.com/), HTML and JavaScript.
+[Live Demo](https://rluna15.github.io/Candy-Shop/)
 ***

 ## Table of Contents